Good Morning, Midnight is a tale told from the margins of sanity, sobriety and society.

-Sasha is, to borrow half a title, ‘down and out in Paris’ , which is where this book is mostly set.
-Not a particularly cheery read, it’s the story of a woman who just doesn’t fit.
-She doesn’t fit into polite company, or in consistent employment; she wanders, and so too does her mind.
+Sasha doesn’t fit into polite company or in steady employment.
+She wanders, and so does her mind.
 Mostly that involves drinking, or memories of drinking, or of love and youth long gone.

-What Rhys captures particularly well is a dizzying sense of middle age, of being lost within oneself and to society.
+Rhys captures the dizzying sense of middle age, of being lost within oneself and to society.
 There’s little plot to speak of.
-Instead, there’s an almost stream of consciousness unravelling of episodes and the poetry of the Rhys’s writing.
+Instead, episodes and memories mix in a kind of stream of consciousness.

 First published in 1939, this is in many ways a book of its times – certainly in setting, characters and style of telling.
-The title is culled from Emily Dickinson’s poem of the same name:
+The title is from a poem by Emily Dickinson:

 - Factotum, by Charles Bukowski (poverty, desperate times)

 - Wide Sargasso Sea, by Jean Rhys (by this author)